act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-cc0f0a.md

 ---
 id: cc0f0a
-name: Form field label is descriptive
+name: Form accessible name is descriptive
 rule_type: atomic
 description: |
   This rule checks that accessible names describe the purpose of form field elements.